 An introduction to the use of statistics in business.
-Topics covered include descriptive statistics, probability concepts, probability distributions, sampling methods, and sampling distributions.
+Topics include descriptive statistics, probability concepts, probability distributions, sampling methods, and sampling distributions.
 Includes the use of computerized data analysis and fundamentals of inference.
+Total Quality Management examples such as CPj. or process variability are covered.